tock/book/src/course/thread-net/overview.md

 enter their desired temperature.
 In turn, their control unit will display the average temperature set across all controllers, in addition to the current temperature at the control unit.
-We use Tock's OpenThread-based communications stack and it's ability to run multiple concurrent applications to build this control unit (_mote_).
+We use Tock's OpenThread-based communications stack and its ability to run multiple concurrent applications to build this control unit (_mote_).

 ![thread_net_figure](../../imgs/thread_net_tutorial_figure.png)